Support

 Send with a support request

-• Device model, iOS version and SSHELL version.
+• Device model, iOS or iPadOS version, and SSHELL version.

 • Protocol: SSH, Mosh or Telnet.